Thought Leadership Groups

 About CMA Councils

-Councils are comprised of thought leaders from brands, agencies or service providers, typically with a minimum of eight years of experience in a key area of marketing.
+Councils are comprised of thought leaders from brands, agencies, service providers or not-for-profit organizations, with a minimum of eight years of experience in a key area of marketing.

-- Providing strategic insights and tools, including original content (articles, videos, webinars and white papers)
+- Providing strategic insights and tools, including developing original thought leadership content following monthly meetings (blogs, articles, and white papers).

 - Promoting CMA thought leadership content and events through their networks and social channels.